zenml-io/zenml/docs/book/guidelines/migration-zero-twenty.md

 With ZenML 0.20.0, we introduce the `BaseSettings` class, a broad class that serves as a central object to represent all runtime configuration of a pipeline run (apart from the `BaseParameters`).

-Read on to learn how to use the new `BaseSettings` class [here](../advanced-guide/pipelines/settings.md).

-#### Configuring through decorators and the new `pipeline.configure()` method

 Pipelines and steps now allow all configurations on their decorators as well as the `.configure(...)` method.
 This includes configurations for stack components that are not infrastructure-related which was previously done using the `@enable_xxx` decorators).
 The same configurations can also be defined in a YAML file.

 Read more about this paradigm in the [new docs section about settings](../advanced-guide/pipelines/settings.md).

+Here is a list of changes that are the most obvious in consequence of the above code.
+Please note that this list is not exhaustive, and if we have missed something let us know via [Slack](https://zenml.io/slack-invite).

 #### Deprecating the `enable_xxx` decorators